UWM-Libraries/waml-openindexmaps-workshop/README.md

 August 9, 2023, 10:30am-12:00pm PDT

-Western Association of Libraries 2023 Conference at the University of British Columbia
+Western Association of Map Libraries 2023 Conference at the University of British Columbia

 Adapted from a workshop, _Creating GeoJSON for OpenIndexMaps_